 Cons / The device has all of Apple’s polish but little innovation.
 We’ve already seen its biggest selling points in competitors’ phones.

-VERDICT / If you need a new smartphone, you needn’t look further; there may not be anything revolutionary in the Apple iPhone 7 Plus, but that doesn’t make it any less fantastic.
+Verdict / If you need a new iPhone, you needn’t look further; there may not be anything revolutionary in the Apple iPhone 7 Plus, but that doesn’t make it any less fantastic.

 Hold the iPhone 7 Plus in your hand and you’re immediately struck by the dichotomy of Apple’s latest smartphone.
 It is at once masterfully elegant and disappointingly pedestrian; it boldly shoves aside outdated hardware yet timidly clings to a fundamental design that hasn’t evolved in years.

 To be fair, Apple tends to iterate more than invent, often cribbing ideas from other companies and improving on their implementation.
 Motorola was the first manufacturer to build a fingerprint scanner into a flagship smartphone, but its early attempt wasn’t very good.
 When Apple released the far superior Touch ID, it stole the fingerprint crown.
 Once Apple sets its sights on a bit of technology, you can count on it to deliver a near-perfect example of that tech in action.

 That’s what the iPhone 7 Plus is: a near-perfect incarnation of modern mobile technology.
 It boasts spectacular build quality, with silken glass and a tried-and-true aluminum construction.
 Its custom processor dances through benchmarks with a ballerina’s grace.
 It has two equally powerful rear-facing cameras, improved speakers that play in stereo when you watch a video in landscape mode, and it’s even – finally – water resistant.